emschwartz/async-cache-rs/README.md

 `AsyncCache.cache_fn` wraps a given function that takes some input and returns a `Future` whose output type is `Result<(Val, Duration), ErrType>`.
 This provides flexibility for the user to integrate the library into their application in a way that makes sense for their context.
 The wrapping function will return `Result<Val, ErrType>` and use the `Duration` to determine how long the value should be cached for.
 Error values are not cached (to cache all or certain types of errors, the `Val` type can be set to a `Result`).

 The [`SyncCache`](./src/sync_cache.rs) supports setting items with individual TTLs.
-It stores values in a `HashMap` and keeps a sorted map (using a [`SkipMap`](https://docs.rs/skiplist/0.4.0/skiplist/skipmap/struct.SkipMap.html)) of key expiry times for efficiently checking for and removing expired items.
+It stores values in a `HashMap` and keeps a `PriorityQueue` of key expiry times for efficiently checking for and removing expired items.

 ## Considerations